 In 1904 Cornish traveled to Boston to study the new Fletcher Method of piano instruction, which was tailored to the teaching of children and represented a rather radical departure from the rote learning that had long been the norm.
 She returned to Seattle in 1905, but in 1907 left again for an extended trip east, during which she engaged "in not a little study with American and foreign masters of her art" ("Miss Nellie Cornish Returns ... ") before returning again to Seattle.

 In September 1908 a piano school was started in Seattle by a noted Northwest pianist and instructor, Boyd Wells (d.
 1929), and Nellie Cornish was hired as director of the children's department.
 A news article announcing the school's opening noted that Cornish "has gained much favor in Seattle through the results she has obtained in teaching the little folk" ("Teachers in New School ...").
-In 1911 she traveled to Los Angeles to study with studied with musical educator Calvin Brainerd Cady (1851-1928), then again ran her own teaching studio in Seattle.
+In 1911 she traveled to Los Angeles to study with musical educator Calvin Brainerd Cady (1851-1928), then again ran her own teaching studio in Seattle.
 Not too many years later, the favor she had gained teaching the children of some of the city's wealthier citizens would prove to be of huge benefit.

 Miss Nellie Starts a School